 The council have a number of insurance claims outstanding in relation to employers liability and public liability claims.
-The provision shown above reflect the expected cost to the council, up to the value of excess for each claim.
+The provision shown above reflect the expected cost to the council, up to the value of excess for each claim, it is assumed that all claims will be settled during 2020/21.